 UNCOMFORTABLE, CONFINING AND AWKWARD STRUCTURES SEEM TO CONTAIN US.
 WE ARE PRETTY MUCH AT THE MERCY OF A CONTROLLED WORKING ENVIRONMENT.
 THIS IS WHAT MY WORK IS CONNECTING WITH, BUT ON SOCIAL & PATAPHYSICAL LEVEL.

-Upside-down planes, empty townscapes, imposing structures that threaten our space, disfigured Hollywood icons, deconstructed insects: flies, bees, moths and butterflies all make up Clay Smiths images that please and make unease the conditions of our own relatively secure environments.
+In his PHOTOMONTAGE, Upside-down planes, empty townscapes, imposing structures that threaten our space, disfigured Hollywood icons, deconstructed insects: flies, bees, moths and butterflies all make up Clay Smiths images that please and make unease the conditions of our own relatively secure environments.

 “I tend to use images that have some emptiness within them, only to place or misplace another image within it.
 I like the connection of how two or three different images can work and adjust themselves when placed within the same frame.
 I guess this all comes from my thoughts about society on a socio-dynamic level, from investigating tribalism within our multicultural environments to thinking about the vibrational energy our thoughts give off, that in turn effect everything else.
 I want to take my work further than a mere metaphor or a simple representation of the surrounding world.”